 (1) The general seniority of the members of the Force is in the order set out in regulation 201.

-(2) Subject to these regulations, the seniority of a member is determined by the rank held by him.
+(2) Subject to these regulations, the seniority of a member is determined by the rank held by the member.

 (3) Subject to these regulations where the rank of a member is the same as the rank of another member or other members the following provisions apply for the purpose of determining seniority as between them —